poonamveeral/CSCI_3410Test/notes/lectures_notes.md

     #.
 Check that all the parameters are correct.
 Normally, you only have to change the name of the user to "testuser", and leave the rest as it is.
 Click on "Test the connection", and enter your password (which should be "password") when prompted.
 If you receive a warning about "Incompatible/nonstandard server version or connection protocol detected", click on "Continue anyway".
     #.
 Now, click on the box "Local instance 3306", and enter your password.
 A new tab appears, you can see the list of schemas in the bottom part of the left panel.
     #.
 Click on "Database", and then on "Reverse Engineering" (or hit `ctrl` + `r`), click on "next", enter your password, and click on "next".
 You should see the list of the schemas stored in your database.
 Select one (any one, we are just exploring the functionalities at that point, you can pick for instance `HW_DBCoffee` from [%D %n (%T)](#problem:coffee)), click on "next", and then click on "execute", "next", and "close".
     #.
-You're back on the previous view, but you should now see "E.E.R. diagram" on the top of the middle panel.
-Click on "E.E.R. diagram" twice, scroll down if needed, and you should see the E.E.R. diagram.
+You're back on the previous view, but you should now see "EER diagram" on the top of the middle panel.
+Click on "EER diagram" twice, scroll down if needed, and you should see the EER diagram.
     #.
-This diagram is not exaclty an E.R. diagram, and it is not a U.M.L. diagram either: it is an [E.E.R. diagram](#sec:EER), that uses [Crow's foot notation](#sec:Crow_foot).
+This diagram is not exaclty an ER diagram, and it is not a U.M.L. diagram either: it is an [EER diagram](#sec:EER), that uses [Crow's foot notation](#sec:Crow_foot).
 Make sure you understand it.
     #.
-Try to modify the E.E.R. diagram.
+Try to modify the EER diagram.
 Make some relations mandatory, change their name, add an attribute, change the name of another, insert a couple of elements in an entity, add a row in a table, etc. Make sure you understand the meaning of the lines between the entities.
     #.
 Once you're done, try to "Forward Engineer" by hitting "Ctrl" + "G".
 Click on "next" twice, enter your password, click on lick on "next" once more, and you should see the `SQL` code needed to produce the table you just designed using the graphical tool.

 ---